validatedpatterns/docs/content/patterns/rag-llm-gitops/getting-started.md

 _Figure 5.
 Schematic diagram for RAG demo augmented query._

 In Figure 5, we can see RAG augmented query.
-Mistral-7B model is used for language processing, LangChain to integrate different tools of the LLM-based application together and to process the PDF files and web pages, vector database provider such as EDB Postgres for Kubernetes or Redis, is used to store vectors, HuggingFace TGI is used to serve the Mistral-7B model, Gradio is used for user interface and object storage to store language model and other datasets.
-Solution components are deployed as microservices in the Red Hat OpenShift cluster.
+The Mistral-7B model is used for language processing.
+LangChain is used to integrate different tools of the LLM-based application together and to process the PDF files and web pages.
+A vector database provider such as EDB Postgres for Kubernetes (or Redis), is used to store vectors.
+HuggingFace TGI is used to serve the Mistral-7B model.
+Gradio is used for user interface and object storage to store language model and other datasets.
+Solution components are deployed as microservices in the Red Hat OpenShift Container Platform cluster.

 #### Download diagrams
 View and download all of the diagrams above in our open source tooling site.